aexoden/ff4-documentation/data-structures.rst

 This value is mostly capped at 99.
 Technically, in the single weapon case, it is only capped if the base value is 128 or greater.

+This value and the next value are an exception to the records at $2000 being a strict superset of the records at $1000.
+In particular, these values in the records at $1000 are always the base values.
+The derived values are only stored in the in-battle records at $2000.

 $2E: Critical Bonus
 ^^^^^^^^^^^^^^^^^^^